|

 OK, this one wasn't built by

-but not too shabby for well-to-do lumber baron David Whitney Jr. who
+not too shabby for well-to-do lumber baron David Whitney Jr. who constructed

-Whitney employed the services of Detroit architect Gordon W. Lloyd who
+the services of Detroit architect Gordon W. Lloyd who designed the exterior

-designed the exterior in Romanesque style and utilized a rare variety of pink
+in Romanesque style and utilized a rare variety of pink granite, giving the

 page).
 Make a reservation for dinner,